-Alaska levies a motor fuel tax on motor fuel sold,transferred or used within Alaska.
-The division collects motor fuel taxes primarily from wholesalers and distributors that hold “qualified dealers" licenses issued by the division.
+Alaska levies a motor fuel tax on motor fuel sold,transferred, or used within Alaska.
+The Division collects motor fuel taxes primarily from wholesalers and distributors that hold “qualified dealer” licenses issued by the Department.

 HB 158, effective July 1, 2015, adds a surcharge on refined fuel sold, transferred or used in Alaska.
 The surcharge is collected in the same manner as the motor fuel tax.

 Taxpayers file returns and make payments monthly.
 There are four separate returns: diesel, gasoline, aviation, and gasohol.
 Taxpayers are allowed to deduct 1% of the tax and surcharge due, limited to a maximum of $100, if the return is complete,timely filed, and the tax is timely paid.
 Taxpayers are encouraged to file their returns and make payments electronically using Revenue Online.